 Digoxin is primarily prescribed to treat congestive heart failure in dogs, but it may also be used to treat a variety of heart diseases or conditions because it helps control heart rate and size, blood pressure, and blood volume.
-Digoxin can help reduce the effects of edema and work as a diuretic to increase urination.
+It can help reduce the effects of edema and work as a diuretic to increase urination, as well.

 Digoxin can correct conditions where there are irregularities and abnormalities in heart rhythm such as atrial fibrillation, cardiac arrhythmias, and supraventricular tachycardia.
 It can also reduce heart size in dogs that suffer from dilated cardiomyopathy (enlarged and weak heart).

 Dosage Of Digoxin For Dogs

 The following is a guideline and should not replace your veterinarian’s advice for your individual dog.